ThiagoMaria-SecurityIT/AI-showcase/README.md

 These projects demonstrate the integration of artificial intelligence with cybersecurity, offering capabilities such as real-time threat detection and advanced analytical tools to strengthen security infrastructure.

-This portfolio showcases my work in developing AI-powered tools.
+This portfolio demonstrates my proven ability and expertise to deliver AI solutions—from design and development to practical real-world implementation.

 >[!TIP]
 >**Live Demos Available**